-We took a miunute to sit down with George Wilkinson ahead of his upcoming STAR CANADA session , titled "Risk-based Testing: Not for the Fainthearted."
+We took a minute to sit down with George Wilkinson ahead of his upcoming STAR CANADA session, titled "Risk-based Testing: Not for the Fainthearted."
 Read more to learn why risk-based testing shouldn't be feared, but embraced and communicated clearly to both testers and project stakeholders.

-George: This could be viewed as the ultimate question within testing….regardless of whether you are testing software or hardware.
+GW: This could be viewed as the ultimate question within testing, regardless of whether you are testing software or hardware.
 After having planned and executed sufficiently, using risk, deciding that you’ve done enough testing will come from what you are observing.
-If you are reaping little reward from your efforts, and you have applied risk based testing well, then you can conclude that you have tested enough.
-There may of course be other reasons that will dictate when you have to stop, such as when you run out of time, budget or you are required to stop only when you have completed what you planned to do.
+If you are reaping little reward from your efforts, and you have applied risk-based testing well, then you can conclude that you have tested enough.
+There may, of course, be other reasons that will dictate when you have to stop, such as when you run out of time, budget, or you are required to stop only when you have completed what you planned to do.

-Noel: You've managed test teams for both small businesses and large corporations - what similar challenges exist across teams of any size?
+NW: You've managed test teams for both small businesses and large corporations; what similar challenges exist across teams of any size?

-George: Good communication, fully appreciating the task in hand and ensuring that we meet the challenges of delivery.
+GW: Good communication, fully appreciating the task in hand, and ensuring that we meet the challenges of delivery.

 George: This is answered in the talk.
 But essentially it’s all about the relationship between both.
 As a tester or rather as a test manager you need to break-down any communication barriers.